-- When relays or electromagnetic switches are used, use noise filters or CR circuits to suppress surge generated by them. - Use our connection cable when extending the wiring distance between the motor and the driver.
-Refer to p.53 for the model name.
+- When relays or electromagnetic switches are used, use noise filters or CR circuits to suppress surge generated by - Use our connection cable when extending the wiring distance between the motor and the driver.
+Check the model name on p.50.
 This is effective in suppressing the electrical noise emitted from the motor. - Cover the driver by a metal plate such as aluminum.
 This is effective in shielding the electrical noise emitted from the driver.